txzhao/Model-Control-RCV/progress_log.md

 - **done:**
   - Trying new approaches to implement the MPC controller in ROS.
 Coding by ourselves seem to be too much a task, as problems pop up literally everywhere.
 Now trying to convert the code via Matlab Coder.

+### 2017-11-29

+- **done:**
+  - Had a meeting with Yuchao, Erik and Lars where it was concluded that the task of replicating the full MPC code is too great.
+We instead decided to put more emphasis on understanding the MPC algorithm, and replica only the control algorithm.
+This task is easier as we do not now have to understand all the specific cases in Gonzalo's MPC controller.